Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: at NLO and NNLO

 \subsection{Effective Hamiltonian}

-The rare decays $B \to X_s l^+ l^-$ have been the subject of many theoretical studies in the framework of the SM and its extensions.
-Most recent reviews with a very good collection of references can be found in \cite{Antonelli:2009ws,Hurth:2010tk}.
+The rare decays $B \to X_s \ell^+ \ell^-$ have been the subject of many theoretical studies in the framework of the SM and its extensions.
+Useful reviews with a very good collection of references can be found in \cite{Antonelli:2009ws,Hurth:2010tk}.
+We set $\ell=\mu$ but the same discussion up to some kinematical factors applies to electrons.

 The relevant effective Hamiltonian at scales $\mu=O(m_b)$ is given by

 where we have neglected the term proportional to $V_{us}^*V_{ub}$ and ${\cal H}_{\rm eff}(b\to s\gamma)$ is given in (\ref{Heff_at_mu}).
 In addition to the operators relevant for $B\to X_s\gamma$, there are two new operators: